RESIN CALCULATOR for art & surface coating projects

 Enter measurements in inches or centimeters and choose the corresponding measurement unit with the "Measured in" drop down menu, then click the Get Amount button.

 Value shown represents best estimate of total resin suggested.
-If using a 2:1 resin like Liquid Diamonds, remember to use twice the amount of resin (large bottle), as hardener (small bottle).
+If using a 2:1 resin, remember to use twice the amount of resin (large bottle), as hardener (small bottle).
 Liquid Diamonds (unlike some other resins) can be measured by weight or volume.

 For odd shaped moulds that do not fall into categories below, you can fill the mould with water or clean uncooked rice, then pour that out of the mould into a measuring cup to get total amount of resin needed.
 You must ensure the mould is thoroughly dried and no moisture or dust (both contaminants) remains before pouring your resin.